Cesare Casadei

 Cesare Casadei (born 10 January 2003) is an Italian professional footballer who plays as a central midfielder for club Torino.

 Casadei played youth football with various Italian clubs before moving from Inter Milan to Chelsea in 2022.
 He was sent on loan in January 2023 and made his professional debut with Reading.
 He then joined Leicester City on loan for the 2023–24 season.
-He was then recalled from his loan in January 2024.
+He joined Torino in February 2025.

 Representing Italy in various youth levels, Casadei received the Golden Ball and the Golden Boot awards in the 2023 FIFA U-20 World Cup.

 Club career

 Early life and Inter Milan

 Born in Ravenna and growing up in Milano Marittima, Casadei started playing football at Cervia before joining Cesena.
 In 2018, after the latter club faced bankruptcy, the midfielder moved to Inter Milan, where he quickly came through the youth ranks, winning a national Under-17 championship in 2019 and rising to the Under-19 squad while still being only seventeen.

 In October 2021, he was included in The Guardians yearly "Next Generation" list, featuring the highest-rated prospects born in 2003.
 The following year, Casadei received his first call-ups to Inter's first team, while contributing to the U19s' final victory in the Campionato Primavera 1.